Assessor: Mary Hawley

 100% V.A. determined Disabled Veterans will continue to use $18,000 for single applicants and $21,000 for married applicants (adjusted gross income only; Social Security Income is not

-Please bring in your proof (s) of income, copy of tax return if applicable, SSA 1099 (s), Statement of rent payments from your landlord for the 2016 year or copy of cancelled checks and Utility statement for all payments made in the 2016 calendar year.
+Please bring in your proof (s) of income, copy of tax return if applicable, SSA 1099 (s), Statement of rent payments from your landlord for the prior year or copy of cancelled checks and Utility statement for all payments made in the prior year.
 There maybe additional paperwork required for individual circumstances.